What is this guide?

 Pre-application consultation is where a developer consults with the community on a major development, before they apply for planning permission.

-By talking to the local community, developers are able to understand your views and opinions on the scheme and take them account before they submit a planning application.
+By talking to the local community, developers are able to understand your views and opinions on the scheme and take them into account before they submit a planning application.

 It is now a legal requirement for developers to consult the local community before applying for planning permission for major developments.